 Ok, here’s your data explorer query to see users and their post counts per top-level category.
 Just click the link and then Run to see the results.

+Any post directly in the top-level category or in any of its sub-categories is counted as a contribution for the top-level category this query.
 By default, users who contributed 5 posts or less are excluded, but you can easily adapt this in the

 HAVING clause near the bottom.
 You can also restrict the output to one top-level category only as per the instructions.
 This is useful in case there are more than 1000 results, in which case not all of them would be shown.

 Backup of that query, also in case anyone else from the Interwebs finds it useful: